nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="success">

-A new client is added, with the name "John Doe", phone number "99887766", email address " johndoe@example.com".
+A new client is added, with the name `John Doe`, phone number `99887766`, email address `johndoe@example.com`.
 The details of the added client is shown in the result display box.

 </box>